Life Events - Retiring from the University of Michigan:

 Request Your Retirement Checkout Kit

-Contact the HR/Payroll Service Center 30 days prior to your retirement to request a Retirement Checkout Kit be mailed to your home.
+Call the SSC Contact Center 30 days prior to your retirement to request a Retirement Checkout Kit be mailed to your home.
 The following are included in the kit:

 - A review of your benefits, associated costs, and covered, eligible dependents (if any).